Henry Deringer: Name and trademark

-Deringer never claimed a patent for his pistols and the public bought them as fast as he produced them.
-Further development and copying of his design resulted in the derringer (note the double-r) pistol that was generically manufactured widely by other companies.
+Deringer never claimed a patent for his pistols, and the public bought them as fast as he produced them.
+Further development and copying of his design resulted in the generic derringer pistol that was manufactured widely by other companies.

-There was widespread copying of his designs, including outright counterfeiting with his proofmarks being copied.
-One company even hired a tailor called "John" Deringer so that it could put the Deringer name on its firearms.
-Some of Deringer's workmen also left the company to set up their own duplicates, while others copied his pistols as closely as possible with some even putting on its Deringer name and trademark.
+There was widespread copying of his designs, including outright counterfeiting, with even his proofmarks being copied.
+One company even hired a tailor named John Deringer so that it could put the Deringer name on its firearms.
+Some of Deringer's workmen also left the company to set up their own duplicates, while others copied his pistols as closely as possible, with some even using its Deringer name and trademark.
 Deringer fought these infringements for most of his business life.
 The Deringer v.
 Plate ruling, in which the California Supreme Court ruled in the company's favor, became a landmark in trademark law.